 Playing Cluedo/Clue was a cutthroat business (perhaps literally, if the knife was the weapon of choice), and it remains so more than 50 years after the game’s invention.
 It takes high-rolling and good interrogation skills, and if you’re especially savvy, maybe a little reverse psychology.

-Of course, for the dirty players out there it was always easier just to distract everyone while getting a sneak peak at the cards before they made their way in the sealed envelope.
+Of course, for the dirty players out there it was always easier just to distract everyone while getting a sneak peek at the cards before they made their way in the sealed envelope.